Siddant/project-03/README.md

 ## Goal

  To build a MERN stack application in a group and also have an automated tests for at least one RESTful resource on the back-end.
+The application uses the MVC methodology.

  A live version of this site can be found on Heroku ----> https://project-3-group.herokuapp.com/